Tips for the Beer Enthusiast Wanting to Start Brewing Their Own

 Brewing beer became an interest for me when I finally moved away from Coors light and Budweiser and had a taste of what else the beer world had to offer.

 I thought wow these are so much better than “The Silver Bullet,” how has this been hiding from me for so long!

-So I started to do some research on how beer is made only to find there are so many different types of beer, so many different types of hops and malts, and what seems like an endless combination of what could be created.
+So I started to do some research to find there are so many different types of beer, so many different types of hops and malts, and what seems like an endless combination of what could be created.

 It wasn’t until many years later that I pulled the trigger and bought my first homebrew setup.
-Through a ton of research/ product reviews and asking friends who were accomplished brewers, I had the information I needed to make a purchase.
+Through a ton of research and asking friends who were accomplished brewers, I had the information I needed to make a purchase.

-If you do not have this option the following tips will help you make an educated purchase, point out errors to avoid when making beer at home, and have you on the way to brewing your own beer.
+If you do not have this option the following tips will help you make an educated purchase, brewing errors to avoid, and have you on the way to brewing your own beer.

 Most kits you buy will have at least a 5-gallon (20 Quart) pot to boil your ingredients.
 I highly recommend getting something larger.
 When adding the ingredients into a boiling pot of water there will be an increase in the activity in the water and can cause a boil over.

 I have done this and it leaves a disgusting sticky mess and ruins your kitchen.
 I recommend getting at least an 8 gallon pot for several reasons.